GSA/search-gov-website/_get-started/account.md

 ---
 layout: page
-title: How to Create an Account and Sign In
+title: How to create an account and sign in
 category: admin-center
 tags: help-manual my-account
 date: June 23, 2020
-last_modified_at: June 30, 2025
+last_modified_at: July 29, 2025
 #subnav:
   #data: get_started
 redirect_from: